Water Is "The Elixir of Life": It’s Virtually Free Yet 75% of Americans Are Chronically Dehydrated

 Why we need water:

-Here are some of the reasons our body needs water from Medical News Today:
+Here are some of the reasons our bodies need water from Medical News Today:

 1. It lubricates the joints